Aviation Security: TSA Should Assess Potential for Discrimination and Better Inform Passengers of the Complaint Process

 Recommendations for Executive Action

-According to TSA officials, on March 31, 2023, TSA completed a study to determine the feasibility of funding a platform to enhance TSA Contact Center system capabilities.
-Officials stated that the enhancements are intended to improve TSA's ability to perform data analysis on complaints, gain full lifecycle visibility into complaints, and expedite information sharing between headquarters and the field, along with other benefits.
+According to TSA officials, in September 2023, the Customer Service Branch and Disabilities and Multicultural Branch received funding and approval to develop a new complaint case management system and procure licenses and cloud storage needed to support the new users and additional data associated with moving the current complaint management system to the new one.
+Officials stated that this effort will also allow the customer service points of contact at airports across the country to utilize the same system to provide necessary information for complaint cases, including resolution actions.
+TSA anticipates launching this capability in Fall 2024.
+Officials stated that this enhancement is intended to improve TSA's ability to perform data analysis on complaints, gain full lifecycle visibility into complaints, and expedite information sharing between headquarters and the field, among other benefits.
 For example, TSA officials said that the proposed features for the updated system will establish interoperability between the TSA Contact Center system and the Airport Information Management system, which is the database used by local TSA management at airports.
 According to TSA officials, this will help case managers in the Multicultural and Disability Branches and customer service managers in the field have a more holistic view of each complaint.
 In addition, officials said that the updated system would allow all pertinent parties across TSA to access and document complaints.
-TSA officials expect the TSA Contact Center system's enhanced platform to be operational six months after the funding has been identified and secured, with a planned completion date of April 30, 2024.
 We believe these actions would help address our recommendation, provided they result in improving TSA's ability to analyze discrimination complaints to inform training, procedures, and other initiatives.
 We will continue to monitor TSA's efforts in this area.